BracketMaster/nmigen-ulx3s/README.md

 Now, you can unplug the ULX3s and only plug US2 into the host machine.
 The serial loopback should still work with screen.

+# SDRAM Example
+``python3 test_sdram.py`` programs a an example to test the ULX3S's SDRAM memory into the ULX3S.

+And nMigen wrapper around ``sdram/sdram_controller.v`` is provided in ``sdram_controller.py``.
+It should be pretty easy to browse ``sdram_controller.py`` and determine how to interface with the SDRAM.
+Note that the SDRAM controller has no burst mode support at the moment.

+After programming the ULX3s with ``test_sdram.py``, you should be able to press the right button below the LED's on the ULX3s and see the values in a loop in the following
+pattern:

+ - 0x78
+ - 0x56
+ - 0x34
+ - 0x12

+The state machine in ``test_sdram.py`` writes ``0x12345678`` to the SDRAM, reads it back, and displays a byte at a time to the LEDs.
+Once the four bytes finish displaying, the state machine restarts by writing 0x12345678 and continues the write-read-display loop.